-- Life is full of uncertainties, and plans and circumstances can change.
+- Life is full of uncertainties and plans and circumstances can change.
 As a result, navigating a career requires you to be adaptable.
 Should the short-term goals that you provided above not materialize what alternative directions have you considered?

 The goals essay question has been broken down into 3 parts, so you will answer these straightforward questions separately in a clear, concise, and succinct way.

 - Discuss what you plan to do immediately after your MBA.
 Be as specific as you can in outlining your role, position, industry, and the company you aim to join after your MBA.
-Make sure that your post-MBA goal is a logical progression from your current skill set and skills and knowledge acquired through an MBA degree.
+Make sure that your post-MBA goal shows a logical progression from your current skill set and skills and knowledge acquired through an MBA degree.

-- Then explain your long term vision for your career.
-Also, discuss how you see yourself progressing from achieving your short term objectives to your long term vision.
+- Then explain your long-term vision for your career.
+Also, discuss how you see yourself progressing from achieving your short-term objectives to your long-term vision.

 - Lastly, think about your plan B. Duke admits that ‘life is full of uncertainties, and you may come across situations that prevent you from realizing your post-MBA goals.
 In such a scenario, you must be prepared for your plan B. Please make sure that your alternative career path is in alignment with your experience and the skills, knowledge gained from your MBA education.
 It should not be an altogether different path that doesn’t allow you to leverage your skills and experience to the fullest.